Howard A. Rosenblum

 She holds an M.B.A. degree from North Park University with an emphasis in Nonprofit Management and a master’s degree from New York University.
 With this education and over 20 years of experience in nonprofit and corporate settings, advocacy has always been a core principle of her work.
 Recent events have revealed the need to increase legislative advocacy skills within our community especially with respect to educating legislative officials on the needs and rights of deaf and hard of hearing adults and children.
 Kim is excited to fill this role of State Legislative Affairs Coordinator with the NAD and work with all states!

-Before arriving at the NAD, Lizzie worked at Gallaudet University for more than five years, first as a Digital Video Specialist and then as a Video Producer.
+Before arriving at the NAD in 2013, Lizzie worked at Gallaudet University for five years, first as a Digital Video Specialist and then as a Video Senior Producer.
 She has also served in a volunteer capacity as Communications Director for the Global Reach Out Initiative, a nonprofit organization dedicated to creating a sustainable community of deaf advocates through the establishment of peer-to-peer cross-cultural programs in developing countries.
 She has a Bachelor’s degree from the School of Film and Animation at the Rochester Institute of Technology and a Master’s Degree from the Administration and Supervision at Gallaudet University.
 Born and raised in California, Lizzie never misses out an opportunity to grab a bite at In-N-Out when traveling out west!
 She is a former deaflympian for the US Deaf Women’s National Soccer team (Australia, 2005).
-Her pups, Nico and Pendo, keep her sane at home and enjoys road trips when possible.
+Her pups, Nico and Pendo, keep her heart warm and they enjoy road trips when possible.